 Sexual assault, relationship violence, and stalking can impact people of all gender identities, sexual orientations, races, ethnicities, ages, socio-economic statuses, and national origins.

-We encourage all members of our campus community to seek support for and report all incidents of sexual harassment and sexual misconduct directly to the Renee Madison, vice president for equity and inclusion at email@example.com or 315-228-7014.
+We encourage all members of our campus community to seek support for and report all incidents of sexual harassment and sexual misconduct directly to Title IX, at firstname.lastname@example.org or 315-228-6161.

 We are committed to the goals of fairness and equity in all aspects of the educational enterprise, and to a learning and living environment where all members of the community feel safe and respected.
 Acts of sexual harassment, sexual assault, relationship violence, and stalking are serious violations of our community values.
 The university will not tolerate sexual misconduct, or other forms of sexual violence or nonconsensual sexual activity, and will respond promptly and equitably to these incidents and to any student, staff, or faculty member who reports such incidents.